 4. Manage your energy expenditure on a game-by-game basis

-One major advantage being able to control how much or little you overclock a component is the opportunity to adapt your hardware’s output to suit your needs from one game to the next.
+One major advantage to controling how much or little you overclock a component is the opportunity to adapt your hardware’s output to suit your needs from one game to the next.

-This can be particularly useful if you’re generally satisfied with your performance but may want to give things a boost to keep up with the topshelf graphics of triple-A (AAA) titles or trending multiplayer games like Fortnite.
+This can be particularly useful if you’re generally satisfied with your computer's performance but may want to give things a boost to keep up with the topshelf graphics of triple-A (AAA) titles or trending multiplayer games like Fortnite

 5. Increase stability